-Are you just starting out as an affiliate marketer and wondering if you should pick a niche that is broad or narrow?
+Are you just starting out as an affiliate marketer and wondering if you go with a broad or narrow niche?

 If you are questioning this, then you are not alone.

 Whenever affiliates are just starting out, or questioning the direction they already took, they start wondering if a broad or narrow niche is the best way to go.